Forever in the Seagull’s Debt

 She liked to go for a stroll in the afternoon sun along the beautiful farmlands abutting our village.
 She could only be seen wearing a dark torn robe and an amulet around her wrist.
 Sometimes, she stopped to enjoy the spring breeze and listen to the birds warble.
 She then turned her head left to right, as if looking for something.
 She had chiseled features, partly thanks to the deep grooves time had carved into her face.
 She used a cane to walk and a sly grin to feed the town’s sneaky tattlers and get them to speculate about what she had to hide, as well as a small drum to advertise her services.

 People came to her to ask for luck for a variety of reasons.
-Some wanted to be loved back; some, to pass their ...Read more
+Some wanted to be loved back; some, ...Read more

 Chaouen, 1936